flipsi/radiopi/README.md

 * Configure [frontend](./fontend/index.php):
     * Set PATH_TO_RADIO_SCRIPT to correct script path of `radio.sh`
 * Configure webserver to be able to access system audio (i.e. add webserver user to `audio` group)
-* If you want to use the scheduled alarm feature, install a cron service and create a crontab for the webserver user.
+* If you want to use the scheduled alarm feature:
+    * Install a cron service and create a crontab for the webserver user
+    * In systemd, disable the [private tmp directory][systemd-private-tmp] of the webserver
 * Symlink [the frontend](./fontend/) to your webserver's document root